This article explains the Time off page in Personio. With this feature, you can:

 Time off you can still request in the current period.
 Depending on your organization's carryover policies, you might be able to carry some unused time into the next period.
 Requests that are pending approval aren’t included.
 For daily time off, the system may show a rounded-down number for convenience.
 If you need the exact amount, hover over the words Remaining balance to see the precise figure.
 This is valid for carryover purposes. |

-| Planned (pending approval) | Time off scheduled for the current period but not yet approved.
-This doesn’t impact the remaining balance until approved. |
+| Pending approval (not yet deducted) | Time off scheduled for the current period but not yet approved.
+This doesn’t impact the remaining balance until approved.
+It appears grayed out. |